ChristofSchwarz/qs_script_rest_api/sub_try_request.md

  ### Try and repeat logic to retrieve data
  ```

- // First call of API, put in a do-until loop with error handling so if the
+ // First call of API, put in a do-until loop with error handling so if the the
- // the REST call was unsuccessful, a new token is requested and the call is retried
+ // REST call was unsuccessful, a new token is requested and the call is retried once.

 SET ErrorMode = 0;  // ignore if there's an error.
 The sub CheckIfSuccessful will reset to 1
 DO